-D. Disqualification of Competition Results

-- 10.44 Article 10.8 of the WADA Code provides that, in addition to the automatic disqualification of competition results that produced the athlete's positive sample, "[...] all other competitive results obtained from the date a positive Sample was collected (whether In Competition or Out-of-Competition) [...] through the commencement of any Provisional Suspension or Ineligibility period, shall, unless fairness requires otherwise, be Disqualified with all of the resulting Consequences including forfeiture of any medals, points and prizes". - 10.45 The Panel finds that fairness would not require otherwise, and therefore disqualifies all of Powell's athletics competition results from June 21, 2013, the date of his sample collection, through the date of the last race which he competed in before accepting his Provisional Suspension, August 13, 2013. - 10.46 In summary, the Panel concludes that: - The eighteen-month period of ineligibility imposed by the Jamaica Anti-Doping Disciplinary Panel should be set aside and replaced with a period of ineligibility of six (6) months; - (b) The period of ineligibility commenced on June 21, 2013 and ended on December 20, 2013.
+- D. Disqualification of Competition Results - 10.44 WADC Article 10.8 provides that, in addition to the automatic disqualification of competition results that produced the athlete's positive sample, "[...] all other competitive results obtained from the date a positive Sample was collected [whether In Competition or Out-of-Competition] ... through the commencement of any Provisional Suspension or Ineligibility period, shall unless fairness requires otherwise, be Disqualified with all of the resulting Consequences including forfeiture of any medals, points and prizes". - 10.45 The Panel finds that fairness would not require otherwise, and therefore disqualifies all of Simpson's athletics competition results from the June 21, 2013 date of her sample collection through the date of the last race which she competed in before accepting her Provisional Suspension on August 13, 2013. - 10.46 In summary, the Panel concludes that: - (a) The eighteen month period of ineligibility imposed by the Jamaica Anti-Doping Disciplinary Panel should be set aside and replaced with a period of ineligibility of six (6) months; - (b) The period of ineligibility commenced on June 21, 2013 and ended on December 20, 2013.